 The five self-paced

-online coaching modules (DET login required) available on this site develop effective pedagogical practice and strengthen teacher content knowledge in the following priority areas.
+online coaching modules (department login required) available on this site develop effective pedagogical practice and strengthen teacher content knowledge in the following priority areas.

 - How to teach reading

 - How to teach science